MichalPodlaszuk/Build_Week_2/README.md

 ### Data Cleaning and Preprocessing

-* Dropped highly correlated features (i,e >0.9).
+* Dropped highly correlated columns (i,e >0.9).
-* Dropped the resp1, resp2, resp3, resp4 features.
+* Dropped the resp1, resp2, resp3, resp4 columns from the dataset.
-* Filling the NAN's with zero's (i,e 0).
+* Filled the NAN's with zero's (i,e 0).
 * Normalising the dataset using Standard Scaler.

 ### Removing highly correlated features